brianfunk3/melee_analytics_platform/README.md

 Holy spinolli this is about as in-progress as it gets.
 Still have so much code to write and models to train, so don't expect meaningful outputs any time soon

 ### Repo Notes
 - This repo will home to code only.
 Meaning no `.csv` files, no images/annotations, and certainly no models.
 However, this repo will house all code used to create those outputs.
-Moaybe someday that could change but this repo will basically be the skeleton for a pipeline and not much else.
+Maybe someday that could change but this repo will basically be the skeleton for a pipeline and not much else.
 - I work in Jupyter Lab like a sicko, so all functions are run in notebooks.
 But those functions are in `.py` files so people can run them however they'd like.
 - I really should be using pull requests and branches but I won't since I'm the only one working here and things are still in testing mode.
 That will change once things are developed more though